raghu08/BookingRooms/README.md

 # BookingRooms

-The application is called RoomBooking
+The application is called RoomBooking which helps users to book available rooms and schedule meetings.The application also provides interface to send invites and sms to intended users.

 The app has three screens.
 1.RoomsList Screen - List of rooms with limited info about the rooms.